forage

 Fiddlehead Ferns

 Foraging for Fiddlehead Ferns (Matteuccia struthiopteris) is a great adventure and shouldn’t be missed!
+These young fern fronds are not only delicious but also rich in omega-3 and omega-6 fatty acids, as well as iron and fiber.
+However, it’s crucial to cook them properly to avoid any potential health risks.
 How to safely identify, forage, harvest, and prepare fiddlehead ferns.

 Forsythia